Ashnikko

 Ashton Nicole Casey (born February 19, 1996), known professionally as Ashnikko (/æʃˈniːkoʊ/ ash-NEE-koh), is an American rapper, singer, and songwriter.
-Her 2019 single "Stupid" featuring Baby Tate gained viral popularity on the video-sharing platform TikTok and was certified platinum in the United States and Canada.
-Ashnikko's debut mixtape, Demidevil, was released in January 2021, and spawned the singles "Daisy" and "Slumber Party" (featuring Princess Nokia).
-Her debut studio album, Weedkiller, came out in 2023, followed by her second studio album Smoochies, in 2025.
+Their (Note: Ashnikko is genderfluid and uses she/her and they/them pronouns.
+This article uses they/them for consistency.)
+2019 single, "Stupid" (featuring Baby Tate), gained viral popularity on the video-sharing platform TikTok and was certified platinum by the Recording Industry Association of America (RIAA).
+Ashnikko's debut mixtape, Demidevil (2021), spawned the singles "Daisy" and "Slumber Party" (featuring Princess Nokia).
+Their debut studio album, Weedkiller (2023), was followed by their second studio album, Smoochies (2025), both of which narrowly entered the Billboard 200.

+In addition to their solo work, Ashnikko has co-written songs for other artists, including "Boss Bitch" (2020) for Doja Cat and songs for Brooke Candy, Tomorrow X Together, and Hyoyeon of Girls' Generation.

 Early life

 Ashton Nicole Casey was born on February 19, 1996, in Oak Ridge, North Carolina, and raised in the city of Greensboro.
-Her parents exposed her to diverse musical stylings, such as country music and Slipknot.
-She recalls becoming interested in music, specifically rap music, when she listened to Arular by M.I.A. at the age of 10, but did not listen to male musicians until she was 16 years old.
+Their parents exposed them to diverse musical stylings, such as country music and Slipknot.
+They recall becoming interested in music, specifically rap music, when they listened to Arular by M.I.A. at the age of 10, but did not listen to male musicians until they were 16 years old.

-As a teenager, her family moved to Estonia for her father's studies, spending a year there before relocating again to Riga, Latvia.
-At one point, she was the only American in Latvia to attend a Latvian public high school.
-At the age of 18, Casey moved to London by herself.
+As a teenager, their family moved to Estonia for their father's studies, spending a year there before relocating again to Riga, Latvia.
+At one point, they were the only American in Latvia to attend a Latvian public high school.
+At the age of 18, Casey moved to London by themself.